 Whether you should go for an AC with the highest BTU-dissipation capacity (highest tonnage) is a question we’ve already answered in the former section.

-How to Calculate Energy Efficiency of Air Conditioners?
+How to Calculate the Energy Efficiency of Air Conditioners?

 While calculating the power consumption is easy, the calculation of the efficiency involves more factors.
 The efficiency of an AC is how effectively your AC utilizes power to produce the desired cooling effect.
 An AC that consumes less energy while maintaining its efficacy is said to be highly efficient.